oloughlinc/reddit-clone-ASPNET/README.md

 A front-to-back web application that mirrors the basic functionality of a comment-reply forum such as Reddit.
 This project is built as an exercise.
 The backend is built in C# on .NET 7 with Entity Framework and uses a PostgreSQL database server.
 I chose the architecture before planning the rest of the project, with the idea that part of the challenge here is applying a given system to the needs of a single application.

+The front-end of this project is kept basic using static file hosting on a .NET server along with plain HTML / JavaScript.
+Bootstrap is used for simple and responsive CSS formatting.

 ### Database Considerations

 Reddit-style comments can be nested to an arbitrary level, with a single parent comment having a one-to-many relation to children comments, which can themselves be parents to further children.
 There are several techniques by which you can